dpvtank/Balzac/_drafts/2020-07-03-Dharma-of-Leadership.md

 In others, it manifests as an imbalanced type of growth.
 They are profoundly progressing in their work but completely alone and starving for love, affection, and relationships.
 They justify it by saying they're not ready, or that once they have their prized goal, they will be happy.
 But in private moments, many have told me about the dissatisfaction they feel in their relationships.

 Their health takes a turn for the worse.
-They lose weight, they become erratic and irritable.
+They lose weight or they massively overeat, they become erratic and irritable.
 They feel profoundly alone in their life journey.

 What is at the heart of this discord?
-What are the deep cultural and mental narratives that inform this?
-Mindfulness, meditation, are useful tools, but uprooted from their Dharmic roots and purpose, their benefits are temporary.
+I believe it is a deeper cultural narrative that breaks us this way.
+Mindfulness, meditation, are useful tools, but uprooted from their Dharmic roots and purpose, their benefits cannot be fully realized.
 Meditation and mindfulness become tools to find respite, but not necessarily re-balance and re-adjust our broken selves.

-The fact is simple, just working for a social enterprise, a b-corp, or a socially responsible organization is not enough to sustain yourself.
-It is not enough to create balance.
-Nor is it enough to feel grounded, in-control.

-And neither does meditation alone help you.
 For that, you need a different worldview, and a different mindset and heartset.

-And greater mental health support cannot help if the deep culture is not challenged and exposed for its ill effects.
-This is not to say that people who live in Dharmic countries do not suffer from mental health.
-But living in such a place does not mean they understand dharmic principles.
-That is the reason why it happens.

-Let's try to understand these one by one.
+Just working for a social enterprise, a b-corp, or a socially responsible organization is not enough to create balance either.

+Greater mental health support cannot help if the deeper cultural narrative is not challenged.
+Like fish who do not recognize the water they live in, many of us are take these hidden and unconscious narratives for granted.
+Tools like meditation and mindfulness can help you emerge your head out of the waters, but the water remains as is for yourself and for others.

+That is why in response to this deeper cultural narrative, sometimes you feel nihilistic.
+There can be a deep cyncism towards the world and the roles we have to play in it.

+More than ever, a Dharmic way of living can offer the balance, peace of mind, constructive growth, and harmony in our work.
+Dharma is that which upholds--peace, prosperity, happiness, and health personally and within a society or community.
+It is civilizational philosophy as well as a personal way of life.

+Let's first understand the key differences between the two before we get into the unique ideas that the Dharmic way of life teaches.

 | **Western Perspective** | **Dharmic Perspective** |
 |---------------------|---------------------|